Corey-Holton/data-sourcing-challenge/README.md

 Ensure you have your .env file set up with the required API keys.
 Run the script in your Python environment:

+## References
+For this assignment I used a lot of help for askBCS, class material, workgroup with fellow classmates, chat gpt for help with the read me file and Expert learning assistant.

 ## Conclusion
 This script provides a comprehensive approach to retrieving, processing, and merging movie review data from NYT and TMDB APIs, enabling further analysis and insights.